omundy/dig250-game-art-dev/reference-sheets/Unity-Movement-Vectors.md

 }
 ```
 - A scalar vector is a representation of the magnitude of a GameObject.
-- Quaternions are also vectors, representing a direction and magnitude of change in orientation that you might add to the (`Quaternion.identity`](https://docs.unity3d.com/ScriptReference/Quaternion-identity.html) (an objects zero rotation)
+- Quaternions are also vectors, representing a direction and magnitude of change in orientation that you might add to the [`Quaternion.identity`](https://docs.unity3d.com/ScriptReference/Quaternion-identity.html) (an objects zero rotation)

+- A vector's magnitude is the length of the distance from the origin.
+In Unity, [`Vector3.magnitude`](https://docs.unity3d.com/ScriptReference/Vector3-magnitude.html) can be used to find the distance between two game objects.

 Some simple vector math